-As of the record date, there were outstanding common units representing limited partnership interests in TRP.
+As of the record date, we estimate there will be approximately 118,732,780 outstanding common units representing limited partnership interests in TRP.

 As a limited partnership, APL does not have authorized capital.
 Rather, the TRP partnership agreement authorizes TRP to issue an unlimited number of additional partnership securities for the consideration and on the terms and conditions determined by the general partner without the approval of the unitholders.